Benefits to the Cardholder

-Once a Travel Authorization Form is in place, a Travel Card is used to make purchases in person, by phone, mail or via the Internet.
-When using a travel agency, cardholders must purchase these services from the Bentley's designated travel service provider(s).
+Once a Travel Authorization Form is in place, a Travel Card may be used to make purchases in person, by phone, mail or via the Internet.
+When using a travel agency, cardholders are encouraged to purchase these services from the Bentley's recommended travel service provider(s).

 Upon receipt of purchased services, keep the documentation received from the vendor, a sales or boarding receipt or emailed confirmation, for reconciliation on your Travel Expense Report.